 A freelance contract is the single most important document in any independent contractor relationship.
 It defines what you are delivering, when you are delivering it, how much you are getting paid, and who owns the work when it is done.

-Whether you are a designer, developer, writer, consultant, or any other type of freelancer, this guide breaks down every clause your contract needs — and the mistakes that leave freelancers unpaid and unprotected.
+Whether you are a designer, developer, writer, consultant, or any other type of independent contractor, this guide breaks down every clause your freelance contract needs — and explains why each one matters.

 Why Every Freelance Project Needs a Written Contract

-The most common freelance disasters all stem from the same root cause: no written agreement, or a bad one.
+The most common freelance disputes all trace back to one root cause: no written agreement, or one that left too much open to interpretation.

-• IP disputes — Who owns the final deliverable?
-Without a contract, the answer depends on jurisdiction and can go either way
+- IP disputes — Who owns the final deliverable?
+Without a contract, the answer depends on your jurisdiction and can go either way

-• Ghosting — The client disappears mid-project, and you have no kill fee or termination clause to recover costs
+- Ghosting — The client disappears mid-project with no kill fee or termination clause to recover costs

-A written freelance contract eliminates ambiguity and gives both parties a clear reference point.
-It takes 15 minutes to set up and can save months of lost income.
+A written contract eliminates ambiguity and gives both parties a clear reference point.
+It takes minutes to set up and can save months of lost income.
+If you have ever been burned by a handshake deal, you already know why this matters.

 1. Scope of Work

-This is the most important section of any freelance contract.
-Define exactly what you are delivering and — just as importantly — what you are not delivering.
+The most important section.
+Define exactly what you are delivering — and what you are not.

 Include:

-• Format of final deliverables (PSD, Figma, production code, Word doc, etc.)
+- Format of final deliverables (PSD, Figma, production code, Word doc)

-Why it matters: Courts interpret vague scope language in favor of the non-drafting party.
+Why it matters: Courts interpret vague scope of work language in favor of the non-drafting party.
 If you wrote the contract and left scope ambiguous, the client's interpretation wins.

 2. Payment Terms

-• Payment method — Bank transfer, PayPal, check, etc.
+- Payment method — Bank transfer, PayPal, direct deposit

-• Kill fee — If the client cancels mid-project, what percentage of the remaining fee is owed (typically 25-50% of the uncompleted portion)
+- Kill fee — If the client cancels mid-project, what percentage of the remaining fee is owed (typically 25-50%)

 3. Timeline and Milestones

-Set clear deadlines and what happens when they are missed:
+Set clear deadlines and define what happens when they are missed:

-• Client response deadlines — The client has X business days to provide feedback, approve deliverables, or supply required materials
+- Client response deadlines — The client has X business days to provide feedback or supply required materials

-• Delay clause — If the client causes delays (late feedback, missing materials), the timeline shifts automatically
+- Delay clause — If the client causes delays, the timeline shifts automatically

 4. Intellectual Property Ownership